satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

     ```
 </details>

 The following values are printed for the given file.
-Every standard library type is skipped but the values are probably traversed and listed with the correct name and type name.
+Every standard library type is skipped, but the values are probably traversed and listed with the correct name and type name.

 ```